 This Act provides a legal pathway to address the harm they’ve experienced because of unsafe working conditions or employer oversight.
 A Jones Act lawyer helps victims manage legal claims the right way, significantly increasing their chances of obtaining the best result.

-If you’re considering pursuing legal action under the Jones Act, you need strong legal representation to ensure you receive the right compensation.
-Fishing and boating companies are often reluctant to provide full compensation or admit wrongdoing – it takes a personal injury attorney with a history of winning to receive the compensation you deserve.
+If you’re considering pursuing legal action under the Jones Act, you need strong legal representation to ensure you receive the right compensation for your injuries.
+Fishing and boating companies are often reluctant to provide full compensation or admit wrongdoing – it takes a law firm with a history of winning Jones Act claims to receive the compensation you deserve.

-The personal injury attorneys at BoatLaw, LLP are ready to fight aggressively for any injuries you may have experienced working as a maritime worker.
+The Jones Act attorneys at BoatLaw, LLP are ready to fight aggressively for any injuries you may have experienced working as a maritime worker.

 Call 1 (800) 262-8529 to secure an initial consultation.